 Nevertheless, if the condition prevails and causes discomfort, the surgery is the final step.
 The best treatment for this includes the surgical replacement of the gland in its proper location.
 If it is successful, the gland may need to be removed.

 Below are the three methods to treat cherry eyes in dogs.

 “How do you treat cherry eyes in dogs?”

 Let’s discuss these treatment methods in detail.

-The traditional tucking method (also called tacking) is one of the most common methods.
+The traditional tucking method (also called tacking) is one of the most common cherry eye in dogs home treatment.
 This method requires placing a single stitch permanently and then drawing the gland back where it belongs.
 It can lead to the following complications: